RonanChance/Data-410/Project4.md

 Cross-validated MSE for BLWR is : 140.811 with MAE of: 9.53 # Boosts 3
 ```

 It does not appear the increasing the number of boosts in beneficial, for this reason, we will use the MSE 140.224 with MAE of: 9.504 as the base to compare LGBM.
+Therefore the best boosting model was boosted LOWESS using a Tricubic kernel and tau of 1, using a Random Forest regressor with 60 estimators and a max depth of 3, boosted one time.

 ## LightGBM Explanation